YutaItoh/3D-EyePosition-Estimation/README.md

 Since I am working on this field, and needed to develop an eye-position tracking software for HMD calibration, I decided to share my preliminary, yet working, code with you.

-A particular feature of the current implementation is that it estimates the center position (and 2-DoF orientation) of an eyeball.
+A particular feature of the current implementation is that it estimates the center position (and 2-DoF orientation) of an eyeball in 3D.

 ## What it does:
 Given a closeup image of an eye, this program estimates